lfenzo/lfenzo.github.io/content/projects/data-science/machine-learning/inmet-solar-sao-paulo.md

 ### Empirical Model

-The empirical model used in this project corresponds to the CPRG model, an hourly solar radation model based on decomposition which relates variables such as latitude, longitude, day of year and hour with the solar radiation intensity.
-The implementation can be found in [project repository](https://github.com/lfenzo/ml-solar-sao-paulo/blob/master/src/empirical_vs_ml/empirical_model.py), for further details check out [this article](https://dergipark.org.tr/en/pub/estubtda/issue/54537/650497).
+The empirical model used in this project corresponds to the CPRG model, a decomposition-based solar radiation model capable of performing hourly predictions by relating variables such as latitude, longitude, day of year and hour with the solar radiation intensity.
+The implementation can be found in the [project repository](https://github.com/lfenzo/ml-solar-sao-paulo/blob/master/src/empirical_vs_ml/empirical_model.py), for further details check out [this article](https://dergipark.org.tr/en/pub/estubtda/issue/54537/650497).

-### IDW-based interpolation
+### IDW-based Interpolation

-This method is very similar to the [Data Imputation](#data-imputation) technique used for the input data in the first procedure, however, instead of using IDW to interpolate values of missing features, we are interpolating predictions generated by the site-specific models.
-As in the generalization model, this baseline model also incorporates the measure of "trustworthiness" of site-specific models by adding to the waights the error from the estimators.
+This method is very similar to the [Data Imputation](#data-imputation) technique used for the data imputation in the first procedure, however, instead of using IDW to interpolate values of missing features, we are interpolating predictions generated the site-specific models.
+As in the generalization model, this baseline model also incorporates the measure of "trustworthiness" of site-specific models by adding to the weights the error from the estimators.
 As a reference, the following equation shows the calculation of a weight ($e_{s_i}$ is the best estimator for the site $s_i$; $s_0$ is the site for which the predictions are generated and $d$ is the Haversine Distance).

 $$
 w_i(s_0,s_i) = \dfrac{1}{d(s_0, s_1)^2} \bigg( \dfrac{\text{RMSE}(e_{s_i}) + \text{MAE}(e_{s_i})}{2} \bigg)^{-1}